dogweather/full-stack-handbook/README.md

 # Full-Stack Handbook

 A guide for students learning software development.
-It's an opinionated set of notes, explanations; answering questions students frequently ask.
+It's an opinionated set of notes, links, and explanations: Answering questions our students ask.

 Inspired by the [Front-end Handbook](http://www.frontendhandbook.com/).